babashka/babashka/README.md

 ## Enabling SSL

-This is a bit tricky, but you only have to do it once.
-Binaries compiled with GraalVM need a runtime dependency called `libsunec.so`.
+If you want to be able to use SSL to e.g. `(slurp "https://www.clojure.org")` you will need install a runtime dependency called `libsunec.so`.
 Because I don't know if I'm allowed to ship this library with babashka, I have chosen to let the user take care of these and put them in a known location.
 This also allows you to include a different `cacerts`.

 To enable SSL, create a `~/.babashka/lib` directory and copy the`libsunec.so` (Linux) or `libsunec.dylib` (Mac) to it.
 This library comes with GraalVM and is